The HALL is a 650 square meters large new hall for choreography in Farsta, a suburb south of Stockholm.

 PLACES AND THINGS

-PASS.HALL runs from September 26 until October 26, alternating workshops, performances, installations and clubbing, October 23 – 25, in partnership with the MDT post-dance conference 2019.
-Invited projects are: Fluid Grounds by and with Benoît Lachambre, Anna Persson, Rachel Tess, Patricia Vazquez Iruretagoyena and Andrew Turner, Seven Extravaganza by Frédéric Gies with guests Anna Koch, Hokuto Kodama, Anne Juren, Benoît Lachambre, Andrea Svensson, Elizabeth Ward, Communal Rope & THISENTANGLEMENT by and with Anna af Sillén de Mesquita and Leandro Zappala and pending sky & scattered ash by Cristina Caprioli with Louise Perming, Oskar Landström, Thomas Zamolo etc., special thanks to Alessandro Cortini and GoneWest.
+PASS.HALL lasted from September 26 until October 26, alternating workshops, performances, installations and a club.
+Performing projects are, Fluid Grounds by Benoît Lachambre // Par B.L.eux and Sophie Corriveau, performed by Benoît Lachambre, Anna Pehrsson, Rachel Tess, Patricia Vázquez Iruretagoyena and Andrew Turner, Seven Extravaganzas by Frédéric Gies, performed by Frédéric Gies, Anna Koch, Hokuto Kodama, Anne Juren, Benoît Lachambre, Andrea Svensson and Elizabeth Ward, PENDING PARALLAX which is a crossing of pieces from ROPE SERIES, by and with Anna af Sillén de Mesquita and Leandro Zappala, and flat haze and pending sky by ccap // Cristina Caprioli, special thanks to Alessandro Cortini and GoneWest.
+Additional events: Technosomatics session and Ribbon dance practice with Frédéric Gies, club with Yoann Durant and Aurore d’Audiffret, and DiM_ Dance into Many with ccap and Quarto.

 SIGHT AND TONALITY

-ASH is diffused sight pacing the tiniest shift.
+ASKA is diffused sight pacing the tiniest shift.
 A vibrating still life, or a soundimage who thinks she is an airborne stain whilst the sky lowers its guard.
-ASH speaks to those who fancy an illusion and do not fear unaffected fine print travelling.
-ASH overlaps clubbing, concerts and choreography, and is performed in different versions with various titles: pending view, and there she stands, one side only, ash and scattered ash.
+ASKA speaks to those who fancy an illusion and do not fear unaffected fine print travelling.
+ASKA is performed in different versions with various titles: flat haze, pending sky, one side only, ASKA and diffused ash.